-The on-board tank is filled in one of two ways either,
+The onboard tank is filled in one of two ways, either:

-1. Using the Aquasource.
-(As supplied with the van)
+1.Using the Aquasource as supplied with the van.

-(When a drinking water tap is available within approximately 7 meters of the vehicle.)
+(When a drinking water tap is available within approximately 7 metres of the vehicle.)

-- Lift the lid of the external Whale Watermaster socket. - Insert the Whale Aquasource plug firmly into the socket, and close the lid down [approximately 90°] until it locates and locks the Whale Aquasource plug into place. - Connect the other end of the Whale Aquasource to the water tap, and turn it on, making sure there are no kinks in the pipe run. - Turn off the tap when water flows from the overflow underneath, indicating that the onboard tank is full. - To remove the Whale Aquasource. - Disconnect the Whale Aquasource from the tap. - Lift the lid of the Whale Watermaster socket, to the vertical position. - Depress the two white location buttons on the Whale Watermaster plug, and remove from the socket. - Close the lid of the Whale Watermaster socket, until it is located into position. - Stow away the Whale Aquasource in a clean chemical-free area. - 2.
-Using the Whale Submersible Pump.
-When a drinking water tap is not at hand. - Fill a suitable water container, and place below the Whale Watermaster socket. - Place the Whale Submersible pump into the water container; the pump should reach the bottom of the container. - Lift the lid of the external Whale Watermaster socket. - Insert the Whale Submersible pump plug firmly into the socket, and close the lid down [approximately 90°] until it locates and locks the Whale Submersible pump plug into place.
+- Lift the lid of the external Whale Watermaster socket. - Insert the Whale Aquasource plug firmly into the socket, and close the lid down [approximately 90°] until it locates and locks the Whale Aquasource plug into place. - Connect the other end of the Whale Aquasource to the water tap, and turn it on, making sure there are no kinks in the pipe run. - Turn off the tap when water flows from the overflow underneath, indicating that the onboard tank is full.

+To remove the Whale Aquasource

+• Disconnect the Whale Aquasource from the tap.

+- Lift the lid of the Whale Watermaster socket, to the vertical position. - Depress the two white location buttons on the Whale Watermaster plug, and remove from the socket. - Close the lid of the Whale Watermaster socket, until it is located into position. - Stow away the Whale Aquasource in a clean chemical-free area.

+2. Using the Whale Submersible Pump When a drinking water tap is not at hand.

-- The pump will then start automatically to fill the onboard tank. - When the tank is full, the pump will turn off. - Remove the shower head and repeat the above actions to dispel any air from that as well.
+- Fill a suitable water container, and place below the Whale Watermaster socket. - Place the Whale Submersible pump into the water container; the pump should reach the bottom of the container. - Lift the lid of the external Whale Watermaster socket. - Insert the Whale Submersible pump plug firmly into the socket, and close the lid down [approximately 90°] until it locates and locks the Whale Submersible pump plug into place. - The pump will then start automatically to fill the onboard tank. - When the tank is full, the pump will turn off.